 Protecting the Mara

-Conservation organizations and governments in Kenya and Tanzania work tirelessly to preserve the Mara Rivers delicate ecosystem.
+Conservation organizations and governments in Kenya and Tanzania work tirelessly to preserve the Mara River‘s delicate ecosystem.
 Initiatives include anti-poaching efforts, reforestation, and sustainable tourism practices.

-• HOW TO GET TO THE MARA RIVER?
+HOW TO GET TO THE MARA RIVER?

-Traveling to the Mara River and seeing this world-class, challenging match between the wildebeest, the river, and the most ravenous predators, such as crocodiles, is simple.
+Travelling to the Mara River and seeing this world-class, challenging match between the wildebeest, the river, and the most ravenous predators, such as crocodiles, is simple.
 The Serengeti National Park provides access to the Mara River, Several airstrips offer flights to the Serengeti, and the park has an airfield.
 Flights arrive at Seronera Airstrip across Tanzania, including Dares Salaam, Arusha, Zanzibar, Kilimanjaro, and Ruaha National Park.

 Threats to the Mara River